 Method 1: By Editing Updater-Script file

-Step 3: After extracting, you’ll find Install, META-INF and System folders along with other files.
+- After extracting, you’ll find Install, META-INF, and System folders along with other files.

-Note: Files may differ from shown in image.
+- Note: Files may differ from those shown in the image.

-Step 8: Right mouse click on updater-script file and select Edit with Notepad++ option.
+- Right-mouse click on the updater-script file and select Edit with Notepad++ option.

-Note: Save it as .zip file and NOT .rar.
+- Note: Save it as a .zip file and NOT .rar.